Glitzy ‘High-Energy’ Mediterranean Fine-Dining Is Landing in Guess Where

 A glitzy, upmarket clubby restaurant with a site in LA has confirmed it will open in Mayfair this autumn.
-Sparrow Italia, which opened inside the Hotel Figueroa in Downtown last October.
+Sparrow Italia, which opened inside the Hotel Figueroa in Downtown last October, is on its way to London.

 The restaurant which is owned by Noble 33, the group that operates Toca Madera, also in LA, will replace “Mykonos-inspired” Onima, on Avery Row in the monied central London neighbourhood, Hot Dinners reports.
 It will also be absolutely massive: a ground floor lounge and bar, first-floor terrace, dining room on the second, and a cigar lounge on the third floor.